 Building responsive design has become a huge trend in the web design world.
 There is a good reason for that: responsive websites are much more relevant than fixed web designs in a time where a lot of internet traffic comes from mobile devices.

-In this article we take a look at some of the most useful tool to help you with the creation of responsive designs.
+In this article we take a look at some of the most useful tools such as sketching tools, template tools, and software testing tools to help you with the creation of responsive designs.

 Sketching / wireframing tools

 First things first, responsive design need to be well-thought or you’ll get much more work than you would have otherwise.
 These tools will help you to make planning decisions and sketch your responsive website.

 A common problem you’ll run into when planning a responsive web design is to chose which devices and sizes you’ll design for.
 These diagrams should help you to chose the right sizes.

 Simple PDF templates to help you map out how layout sections will change in different resolutions.

 Quickly get the CSS for creating your fluid grid website with this simple tool.

 ProtoFluid simplifies the development of fluid layouts and adaptive CSS using Media Queries.

 Having a responsive grid for your website is good, but if the objects inside the grid are not resized with the rest of the design, the responsive grid becomes pretty much useless.
 Check out how to get responsive images, titles, data tables, and videos.